ChrisWhealy/Cordova-Create/README.md

 * `replaceTargetDir : Boolean`

-  If the target directory for this Cordova project already exists, should it be deleted and recreated?
+  If the target directory for this Cordova project already exists, should it be deleted and recreated?  **Use with care!**

 * `runPrepare : Boolean`